S1l3ntStr1ke87/gtavl/README.md

 # GTAVL
-Custom GTA 5 Leagcy Launcher to bypass the Rockstar Launcher DRM
+Custom GTA 5 L & E Launcher to bypass the Rockstar Launcher DRM
-ONLY WORKS ON GTA 5 LEAGCY I AM WORKING ON THE SHITTY NEW VERSION OF GTA5
+WHEN USING ENCHANCED USE THE PlayGTAV.exe

 # How to use
 Open the cracked version of GTA5's Folder Drop EXE from the release into the folder